Thermobaric weapon: German

 The first attempts occurred during the First World War when incendiary shells (in German 'Brandgranate') used a slow but intense burning material, such as tar impregnated tissue and gunpowder dust.
 These shells burned for approximately 2 minutes after the shell exploded and spread the burning elements in every direction.

-In World War II, the German Wehrmacht attempted to develop a vacuum bomb, under the direction of the Austrian physicist Mario Zippermayr.
+In World War II, the German Wehrmacht attempted to develop a thermobaric weapon, under the direction of the Austrian physicist Mario Zippermayr.

+The weapon was claimed by a weapons specialist (K.L.
+Bergmann) to have been tested on the Eastern front under the code-name "Taifun B" and was ready for deployment during the Normandy invasion in June, 1944.
+Apparently, canisters of a charcoal, aluminium and aviation fuel would have been launched, followed with a secondary launch of incendiary rockets.
+It was destroyed by a Western artillery barrage minutes before being fired just before Operation Cobra.

 United States

 FAEs were developed by the United States for use in the Vietnam War.
-The CBU-55 FAE fuel-air cluster bomb was mostly developed by the US Naval Weapons Center (NWC) at China Lake, California.
+The CBU-55 FAE fuel-air cluster bomb was mostly developed by the US Naval Weapons Center at China Lake, California.

 Current American FAE munitions include the following: